Kitware/vtk-js/Sources/Common/DataModel/ImageData/api.md

 ## Introduction

 vtkImageData is a data object that is a concrete implementation of vtkDataSet. vtkImageData represents a geometric structure that is a topological and geometrical regular array of points.
 Examples include volumes (voxel data) and pixmaps.
+All vtkDataSet functions are inherited.

 ### getExtent(), setExtent(array)